-- Turn the (color) valve handles on the utility center to the POWERFILL position. - 8.
-Open the low point drain on the RV to remove water in the plumbing lines. - Open all faucets in the RV.
-If there is an outside shower, attach the shower hose to the shower, and open the shower faucets. - Remove water heater drain plug (if equipped).
-Refer to Step - 11.
-After water is drained from the lines, turn the RED, BLUE, GREEN & WHITE valves so they are at 45 degrees as shown (Fig. 2).
+- 7. Turn the (color) valve handles to the POWERFILL position. - Open the low point drain on the RV to remove water in the plumbing lines. - Open all faucets in the RV.
+If there is an outside shower, attach the shower hose to the shower, and open the shower faucets. - Remove water heater drain plug from tank (storage) water heater (if equipped).
+Refer to Step 4.
+(Tankless water heaters can be drained by blowing out water lines) - 11.
+Run the water pump until pump is dry (approximately 15 to 20 seconds).
+Do not operate the pump longer than that with no water, it can damage the pump.